 Emperor Godaigo did not give up the plot, however.
 Neither did Hino.
 He was secretly getting support and help from the powerful priests (almost like warriors) of Enryakuji near Kyoto, the headquarters of Tendai sect Buddhism, where Prince Morinaga (1308-1335), son of Emperor Godaigo, was the chief priest.
 Enryakuji back then was like a fortress employing quite a few fighting priests comparable to samurai warriors.
 The secret plan proceeded as had been scheduled.

-Seven years after the first plot, however, one of the chief retainers of the emperor informed the Kamakura Shogunate of their planned conspiracy.
+Seven years after the first plot, however, one of the chief retainers of the emperor tipped the Kamakura Shogunate off their planned conspiracy.
 Hino was captured again and brought to Kamakura for the second trial.
 He was convicted guilty this time and sentenced to death by decapitation.
 As its ringleader, Emperor Godaigo was sent off to an island called Oki, roughly 80 kilometers off the coast of Shimane Prefecture.
 (The island is well known to the Japanese as a ancient prison.
 From 724 to 1868, nearly 2,000 criminals including two emperors were exiled to this small island on charge of political offense.)

 The execution took place on June 3, 1332 at the place where the present-day Shrine stands as it was the execution ground during the Kamakura Period.
 He read a farewell tanka, or a 31-syllable verse, before the execution, which can roughly translate as follows:

 "I will die and vanish here like a dew, but, the bitter feeling of the dew will never disappear."